AmbireTech/adex-protocol/BENEFITS.md

 In addition to that, all the information that marketers get about their campaigns generally comes from the same source - the ad serving network - and is not objectively verifiable.
 This means that there is no mechanism to protect marketers and advertisers from [losses caused by bugs or even by malicious intent](https://www.nytimes.com/2016/11/17/technology/facebook-acts-to-restore-trust-after-overstating-video-views.html).

 In order to avoid this, we are introducing real-time tracking and reporting that is easily accessible by each advertiser or publisher.
-This reporting is aggregated into reports by the adex-reports-worker component.
 The reporting data is derived directly from the users from the SDK to the publisher's validator(s) (publisher platform) and the advertiser's validator(s) (advertiser platform), and this guarantees reporting transparency.

 ## Minimized trust required